 Coronavirus - (COVID-19) Information

 Iowa Nurses and healthcare professionals are encouraged to use the resources provided by the Iowa Department of Public Health (IDPH) and the Centers for Disease Control (CDC) to access the most up-to-date information about Novel Coronavirus (COVID-19).
+For the current proclamation information which ends March 7, 2021, click on the State of Iowa site in the next line.

 Effective 3/24/2020: The State of Iowa has established a website solely dedicated to the topic of COVID-19 in Iowa.
 See the Site: coronavirus.iowa.gov